Spike and Suzy: In popular culture

 In the Belgian Comic Strip Center in Brussels the permanent exhibition brings homage to the pioneers of Belgian comics, among them Willy Vandersteen.
 In the room dedicated to his work a replica of Professor Barabas' teletijdmachine ("tele time machine") can be seen.

-On 15 June 1995 an illustrated wall was dedicated to the series in the Laekenstraat in Brussels, Belgium.
+On 15 June 1995, an illustrated wall was dedicated to the series in the Rue de Laeken/Lakensestraat in Brussels.
 Suske and Wiske are also part of an illustrated wall in the Korte Ridderstraat 8 in Antwerp, which was revealed on 13 May 2006.
-On 24 April 2009 a similar wall was revealed in Kalmthout.
+On 24 April 2009, a similar wall was revealed in Kalmthout.

 The character Lambik inspired the name of the Dutch comic book store Lambiek in Amsterdam.
 The misspelling of the name is due to the fact that the early Dutch publications of "Suske en Wiske" called him "Lambiek".
-The emblem on the store's sign is an image from the Suske en Wiske story "Prinses Zagemeel" ("Princess Sawdust") (1947-1948) and represents Lambik's metamorphosis into a centaur.
+The emblem on the store's sign is an image from the Suske en Wiske story "Prinses Zagemeel" ("Princess Sawdust") (1947–1948) and represents Lambik's metamorphosis into a centaur.